Hampshire Butterfly Sites - Overview

 Broxhead Common (Map) - Dry heathland remnant in East Hampshire which is a local nature reserve owned by Hampshire County Coucil.
 Silver-studded Blue thrive among the heathery heath - one of few colonies in East Hampshire.

 Butser Hill (Map) And Oxenbourne Down (Map) - These two adjoining locations represent fine examples of chalk downland habitat within the South Downs and are part of the Queen Elizabeth Country Park.
 The hills and valleys within the Butser complex provide excellent walks and stunning views from the highest point on the South Downs.
 Butser Hill has good populations of Duke of Burgundy, Green Hairstreak, Grizzled and Dingy Skippers as well as common species and excels as a spring butterfly destination.
-Oxenbourne Down, which is about 1 mile south of Butser also has populations of Silver-spotted Skipper and Chalkhill Blue and thus is a good summer destination.
-It also encompasses the remote valley of Wascoombe Bottom for a circular, if quite challenging, walk.
+Oxenbourne Down, which is about 1 mile south of Butser has modest populations of Silver-spotted Skipper and Dark Green Fritillary as well as a substantial population of Chalkhill Blue.
+It is thus is a good summer destination.
+Oxenbourne Down also encompasses the remote valley of Wascoombe Bottom for a circular, but quite challenging, walk.
 Site feature - click here or use the link on the menu above.

 Farley Mount Country Park (Map) - Large Country Park west of Winchester jointly managed by Hampshire County Council and Forest Enterprise, with good visitor facilities including picnic places and covered barbecue - and not forgetting its monument (folly) providing fine views.
 The park also provides a diverse habitat for butterflies, comprising chalk downland (Pitt Down), ancient woodland (Crab Wood) and a working woodland (West Wood).
 Dark Green Fritillary is present in modest numbers on Pitt Down as well as many common species, whilst Crab Wood is notable for Silver-washed Fritillary.
 In West Wood, there is a fledgeling colony of Pearl-bordered Fritillary and Purple Emperors are seen in several of the rides.
 Site feature - click here or use the link on the menu above.